-According to Ubersuggest, 1300 people in the US google ‘ what is search engine optimisation’ each month.
-18,100 google ‘what is SEO?’.
+According to Ubersuggest, 18,100 people in the US google ‘what is SEO?’ each month.
+And 1300 people google ‘what is search engine optimisation?’.
 So you’re not alone in wondering what this term means.

 The ultimate aim of search engine optimisation (or SEO for short) is to boost sales (or other desired actions like donations for charities and petition signatures for movements).
 SEO does this by helping more people become aware of specific pieces of digital content and by improving the experience website visitors have on a whole website — it drives traffic.
 There’s a lot involved in SEO, but here’s what you need to know if you’re a blogger or are involved in marketing a business or other organisation.
 By the time you’ve read (or listened to) this article, you’ll know what SEO is, why you should care and whether you should be doing any SEO.

 So click below to listen to the audio version of this article, or read on.

 Unfortunately, that probably doesn’t tell you much about what SEO actually is though.
 It’s a huge topic, but when distilled to its very essence, SEO is all about creating online content in such a way that it generates the best internet search results.

 To understand what SEO is, let’s look at the definition of SEO.

 For many people who don’t truly understand search engines, the definition of SEO is related to improving website traffic by increasing how visible webpages are to people searching the internet using search engines.
 But this SEO definition neglects something vital to getting good search results — user experience.